armin-reichert/pacman-javafx/README.md

 ## How to run the released version

-Download the zip file `pacman-javafx-tentackle-1.0-jlink.zip` from the [release folder](https://github.com/armin-reichert/pacman-javafx/releases).
-Extract this file, open directory `bin`, start the application by executing the batch file `run.cmd`.
+Download the executable jar file `pacman-ui-fx-1.0-shaded.jar` from the [release folder](https://github.com/armin-reichert/pacman-javafx/releases).
+Start the application by double-clicking this file in the File explorer.

-(Yes, this is a pain in the ass, but I haven't yet found a way to create e.g. a Windows .exe file.
-Gluon FX was my hope, but it seems that in the native Windows app created with Gluon, sound cannot be played.
-See https://stackoverflow.com/questions/72814285/gluon-fx-native-window-app-fails-no-glib-lite-in-java-library-path.)

 ## How to build locally